indeedeng/iwf/README.md

   * Best for reporting bugs and feature requests
 * For any questions & consultant email to: qlong.seattle@gmail.com

-# Why iWF

-## If you are familar with Cadence/Temporal
-* See [Slide deck](https://docs.google.com/presentation/d/1CpsroSf6NeVce_XyUhFTkd9bLHN8UHRtM9NavPCMhj8/edit#slide=id.gfe2f455492_0_56) for what problems it is solving
-* See [Design doc](https://docs.google.com/document/d/1BpJuHf67ibaOWmN_uWw_pbrBVyb6U1PILXyzohxA5Ms/edit) for how it works

-## If you are not
-* Check out this [doc](https://docs.google.com/document/d/1zyCKvy4S2l7XBVJzZuS65OIsqV9CRPPYJY3OBbuWrPE) to understand some history

-iWF is an application platform that provides you a comprehensive tooling:
-* WorkflowAsCode for highly flexibile/customizable business logic
-* Parallel execution of multiple threads of business
-* Persistence storage for intermediate states stored as "dataObjects"
-* Persistence searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
-* Receiving data from external system by Signal
-* Durable timer, and cron job scheduling
-* Reset workflow to let you recover the workflows from bad states easily
-* Highly testable and easy to maintain
-* ...

 # What is iWF

 ## Architecture